A pair of hands facing palm upright holding a paper chain of people figures holding hands in pink and white paper.

 Migrant Destitution Fund

-As part of the Greater Manchester Refugee Welcome Programme, MDF has received funding to provide cash grants to people with asylum backgrounds who face destitution, to help them to get back on their feet and access pathways to support.
-People can apply for up to £80 per month.
+As part of the Greater Manchester Refugee Welcome Programme, MDF received funding to provide cash grants to people with asylum backgrounds who face destitution, to help them to get back on their feet and access pathways to support.
+Through this funding MDF provided 109 x £80 cash grants to 70 people who had received a negative asylum decision and were experiencing destitution.
 The fund is hosted by Macc and operates through a network of referral partners across Greater Manchester, which are voluntary and community sector organisations working directly with people affected.

 In partnership with: